fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3RexprAnnotation/README.md

 Error handling has been permanently disabled as exceptions are not supported.

-Annotation has been temporarily disabled.
+Annotation being restored in this example.

 This now gives the same output as the simple version for the test data.